20

 Can I refuse a breath test in Ontario?

-Yes, you can refuse a breath test but you will be charged with a criminal offence.
+Yes, you can say no to a breath test.
+However, you will face a criminal charge for doing so.

-That means you could face a lifelong criminal record and a long driving prohibition.
+That means you could have a criminal record for a long time and not be able to drive.

-This new federal law came into being at the end of 2018 and is included under section 320.15 of the Criminal Code of Canada.
+This new federal law started at the end of 2018.
+It is part of section 320.15 of the Criminal Code of Canada.

 Can an officer demand a breath test in Ontario?

-They can also then request field sobriety tests and a breath test regardless of whether they smell alcohol in the car or suspect its usage: an important change that motorists need to be aware of.
+They can also ask for field tests and a breath test even if they do not smell alcohol in the car or think it is used.
+This is an important change that drivers need to know about.

-If you do refuse a breathalyzer test, you will be charged with refusing to comply with a police demand.
+If you refuse a breathalyzer test, you will get charged for not following a police request.

 Consequences of refusing to give a breath sample

-Unless you can show the court that you had a reasonable excuse for refusing the test, you will face a lifelong criminal record.
+Unless you can prove to the court that you had a good reason for not taking the test, you will have a criminal record for life.

-In reality, it is extremely challenging to do this.
+In reality, it is very hard to do this.

-This means that it is likely you will face penalties that are similar to those applied if you had taken the test and failed it (as a first-time offender).
+This means that you might face penalties that are the same as those given if you had taken the test and failed it for the first time.

-Penalties are two-fold, as laid out by the Criminal Code and the Highway Traffic Act.
+Penalties have two parts.
+They are explained in the Criminal Code and the Highway Traffic Act.

 The criminal penalties are as follows:

-• Imprisonment for a minimum term of 30 days for a second offence
+- A minimum of 30 days in jail for a second offence.

 In addition to the penalties laid out in the Criminal Code, refusing to provide a breath test will mean the following penalties under the Highway Traffic Act for a first offence: